 When we first moved to California we took a bike ride to Balboa Island.
 At a red light, there was this lady who was finishing up a run and we got talking.
-Naturally our “bahh we just moved here” came out within the first sentence and if nothing else I remember from the conversation, I remember she told us we HAD to have a chocolate covered banana once we crossed the bridge to Balboa.
+Naturally our “bahh we just moved here” came out within the first sentence and if I remember nothing else from the conversation, I remember she told us we HAD to have a chocolate covered banana once we crossed the bridge to Balboa.

 We got one of each.

 Banana popsicles also remind me of this kiddie treat I used to make for Caleb when he was a baby.
 At the time I couldn’t quite get the method right mainly because of the sheer desperation of the whole event.
 But, I believe it went down something like this: I had a million (exaggeration) frozen bananas in my freezer and in one of those panicky witching hour moments, I grabbed one for him to chew on.

 Post-facto I remember trying to shove a popsicle stick in there so his little hands wouldn’t freeze only for the frozen popsicle to split in two.
 NOW I know the secret.
 Popsicle stick first, THEN freeze.

 I think these can be a really fun and healthy treat for the kids this summer!
 The chocolate covering is totally optional, and you can keep it more minimal and just drizzle some peanut butter and then freeze it.

 Topping ideas for frozen banana pops: